SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

     (N*p,d), 0 <--> G
 end
 ```
-The equations left and right-hand sides are declared using the same rules as used for reaction rates (and can be any valid algebraic expression containing variables, species, parameters, numbers, and function calls).
-We can check the ODE our model generates [by using Latexify](@ref ref):
+The equation's left and right-hand sides are declared using the same rules as used for reaction rates (and can be any valid algebraic expression containing variables, species, parameters, numbers, and function calls).
+We can check the ODE our model generates [using Latexify](@ref ref):
 ```@example coupled_eqs_diff_eq
 latexify(growth_model; form=:ode)
 ```

 Previously, we described how coupled CRN/equation models contain [both *species* and *variables*](@ref coupled_equations_variables), and how variables can be explicitly declared using the `@variables` option.
 Here, since both $N$ and $V$ are the subject of the default differential $D$, Catalyst automatically infers these to be variables.
-We which unknowns are species and variables through the corresponding functions:
+We can check which unknowns are species and variables through the corresponding functions:
 ```@example coupled_eqs_diff_eq
 species(growth_model)
 ```